Sudoku91Sudoku91

 What is the best strategy for Diagonal Sudoku?

-Start with the center cell and diagonal cells, since they have the most constraints.
-Use pencil notes to track candidates on both diagonals.
-When you place any digit on a diagonal cell, eliminate it from the entire diagonal.
-Combine diagonal logic with standard Sudoku techniques for the best results.
+Target diagonal cells first - they have the most constraints.
+Use pencil notes on both diagonals.
+When you place a digit on any diagonal cell, eliminate it from the rest of that diagonal.
+Mix diagonal logic with standard techniques for best results.

 Is Diagonal Sudoku the same as Sudoku X?

-Yes, Diagonal Sudoku and Sudoku X are the same puzzle.
-The name 'Sudoku X' comes from the visual X shape formed by the two diagonals on the grid.
-Both names are widely used interchangeably.
+Same puzzle, different names.
+'Sudoku X' comes from the visual X the two diagonals form on the grid.
+You'll see both names used interchangeably.

 Can I play Diagonal Sudoku online for free?

-Yes!
-Sudoku91 offers free Diagonal Sudoku (Sudoku X) with 4 difficulty levels — Easy, Medium, Hard, and Expert.
-No ads, no sign-up required.
-Diagonal cells are highlighted with a subtle gold shading so you can always see the extra constraints.
+Yep!
+Sudoku91 has free Diagonal Sudoku with 4 levels - Easy through Expert.
+Diagonal cells get a gold shading so you always know where the extra constraints are.
+No ads, no sign-up.